jump-dev/Ipopt.jl/README.md

 C Interface Wrapper
 -------------------

 Full documentation for the Ipopt C wrapper is available [here](http://ipoptjl.readthedocs.org/en/latest/ipopt.html).
-Use of the [nonlinear MathProgBase interface](http://mathprogbasejl.readthedocs.org/en/latest/nlp.html) is recommended over the low-level C interface because it permits one to easily switch between solvers.
+Use of the [nonlinear MathOptInterface interface](https://github.com/JuliaOpt/MathOptInterface.jl) is recommended over the low-level C interface because it permits one to easily switch between solvers.